emintz/ArduinoLib/RTOSAid/examples/StressMutex/README.md

 | Green     | 15             |
 | Blue      | 16             |

-Connect a resistor from the LED's negative (short) lead to ground.
+Connect a 510 Ohm resistor from the LED's negative (short) lead to ground.

 ## Build and Run the Test